andrewcai8/ip/docs/README.md

 You can interact with it using text commands, and it will save your tasks to your computer so that they are available the next time you use your program.

 ## Getting Started
-1. Download the `grace.jar` file and place it in an empty folder.
+1. Download the `ip.jar` file and place it in an empty folder.
 2. Open a terminal/command prompt in that folder.
 3. Run the application with: java -jar grace.jar
 4. Grace will greet you and wait for your commands.